Harrogate Town A.F.C.: Climbing the pyramid (1935–2011)

 A football club was brought back to the town in 1935 with Harrogate Hotspurs.
 After the Second World War, the club was renamed Harrogate Town and played in the West Yorkshire Association Football League.
 Harrogate Town joined the Yorkshire League again in 1957.
 They spent many years in the Yorkshire League during the 1960s and 1970s, and then became a founding member of the new Northern Counties East Football League in 1982.
+On 4 September 1976, they fielded a black player for the first time when Denver Mitchell played in goal for them against Rawmarsh Welfare.
+Denver made 29 appearances for Harrogate between 1976 and 1978.
 The club was looking to climb the newly instated football pyramid and so began to improve their ground, installing floodlights.
 They played a friendly to mark the occasion against Leeds United, with Eddie Gray being the first to switch the lights on.

 After a West Riding County Cup win in 1986, and five seasons in the Northern Counties East League, they became founding members of the Northern Premier League's new First Division in 1987–88, after having been invited to join the new league.
 In 1990 the club became a limited company to fund construction of a new main stand, and in the same year the club won the Northern Premier League First Division Cup.
 They spent 15 seasons in this league, twice narrowly avoiding relegation back to the Northern Counties East League.
 However, they won promotion to the Premier Division in 2001–02 after finishing as champions.
 During their first season in that division they finished sixth, and for the first time in the club's history they reached the first round of the FA Cup, losing 5–1 to Farnborough Town of the Football Conference.
 Town also won the West Riding County Cup in both the 2001–02 and 2002–03 seasons.

 After finishing fifth in the Premier Division in 2003–04, the club became founders of the newly established Conference North in 2004.
 During their FA Cup run in the 2005–06 season, Harrogate were drawn to play at Torquay United, their first cup game against Football League opposition.
 After drawing 1–1 at Plainmoor, they lost 6–5 on penalties after a 0–0 draw in the replay.
 At the end of the season the club finished fifth and qualified for the promotion play-offs, but lost 1–0 to eventual winners Stafford Rangers.

 At the end of the 2009–10 season the club finished bottom of the Conference North and were due to be relegated.
 However, after Northwich Victoria were demoted due to financial problems, the club were reprieved.